anubhavparas/ransac-implementation/README.md

 -	data_2.csv

 Steps to run: Go the terminal where one can run python scripts (python 3.x):
-- in the terminal write: $ python modelfitting.py
+- in the terminal type and run: $ python modelfitting.py